For all Peace Corps Volunteers (well technically “trainees”), Site Assignment Day is a big deal.

 - Assist with developing an online presence

 - Increase Smartphone skills for marketing

 - The goal is to help the women develop their Smartphone skills because there are no computers or WiFi in Fila Naranjo or surrounding communities.
 Using their own tools of technology will maintain sustainability for this project.

 This is a project with many areas of need but also a project with many areas of potential.
 When I first got to Fila Naranjo, my head was swamped with big project ideas of international rural and eco-tourism.
 But as I mature in my Peace Corps experience, like a firm, ripe guayaba that turns soft and wrinkled, I realize that these two years are all about the baby steps.

 So with a year and 3 months of my service left, I hope to help this group of women realize the importance of having an online presence for their project and help them develop the technical skills to run and maintain online marketing materials on their own.

 One of the biggest challenges I think many PCVs face, and I have definitely faced, is trying get the people we work with to see the potential that we see and want it for themselves.
-Sometimes the changes are big and scary, new and foreign, but often essential for growth and progress.
+Change can be big and scary but oh-so-essential for growth and progress.